BIOGRAPHY

 WORKS

-2008 Pygmalion Event – 16 mm film, commissioned by Tate Britain
+2008 Pygmalion Event – 16 mm film, commissioned by Tate Britain, London

 Pygmalion Workshop – 16 mm film installation, commissioned by Berlin Biennale